cep21/geneticsort/post.md

 ### Networking glue that lets computers talk to things

-AWS's networking options are very deep and way outside the scope of this post.
+AWS's networking options are very deep and way outside the scope of this talk.
 It's very much worth learning if you plan to manage highly available resources on AWS, but for us we'll just copy/paste the networking stuff from somewhere, like the blog above, and move on with our lives.
 If you're really interested, here are some good introductory articles: